 - 1-3 teaspoons red food coloring, or enough to reach the desired color

-In a medium bowl combine the cream cheese, sugar, milk, and vanilla.
-Mix until smooth.
+- In a medium bowl using a hand mixer on medium speed, beat together the cream cheese, sugar, milk, and vanilla until smooth.

-Drizzle frosting over cooled pound cake.
-Cut and serve.
+- Drizzle the frosting over the cooled pound cake.
+Slice and serve.

 Did you make this recipe?